Skip to main content

 Why Must Participation Be Genuinely Voluntary?

-The principle of voluntary participation is another cornerstone of both and physiological safety.
+The principle of voluntary participation is another cornerstone of both legal compliance and physiological safety.
 When participation in a wellness program is coerced, either explicitly or implicitly, it can become a significant source of chronic stress.
 This stress, in turn, can lead to the very health problems the program is intended to prevent.

 The constant pressure to participate can elevate cortisol levels, disrupt sleep patterns, and contribute to the development of metabolic syndrome.
 A truly voluntary program, on the other hand, empowers employees to engage with their health on their own terms, fostering a sense of autonomy that is, in itself, a powerful buffer against the negative physiological effects of stress.